 Plants provide humankind with our most crucial resources: food, medicines, fiber, building materials, and a range of other economically valuable products and essential services.
-This hands-on program gives students an opportunity to explore the traditional uses of plants as well as glimpse some of the ways in which plants can be used in the future to address environmental and economic concerns.
-Capacity: 30 students; length of program: 50 minutes
+This hands-on program gives students an opportunity to explore the traditional uses of plants as well as give a glimpse of the ways in which plants can be used in the future to address environmental and economic concerns.
+Capacity: 30 students; length of program: 60 minutes